rsonger/software-engineering-lab/_posts/2024-04-24-animations.md

 ## A Test of Two Triangles

 The application that tests the `Uniform` class will show two triangles with the same shape, but different positions and colors.
 For this purpose, we will use shader programs that are slightly modified from before.
-Here is the vertex shader:
+The new vertex shader code looks like this:

 ```glsl
 # GLSL version 330